 There are total 4 papers in GS mains for 1000 marks, 200 each.
-GS paper is very important, because even if in case a candidate fails to score well in optional subject, and somehow score well in GS papers, he/she can fetch good rank in Civil Services Exam.
+GS paper is very important because even if in case a candidate fails to score well in the optional subject, and somehow score well in GS papers, he/she can fetch good rank in Civil Services Exam.
 And most of the optional subjects, such as polity, sociology, economics, and geography can be prepared while preparing for GS.

 Book sources for Civil Services Mains exam